 Also available is a card giving 12 single tickets for 15, making 1.25 per journey.
 It has to be purchased in advance (see below) in the form of a non-personalised tallinja card and each passenger swipes the card on the card reader on entering the bus.
 It can be used by more than one person for the same journey (swipe the card twice if there are two of you).
 On night buses (routes prefixed by N) you have to pay double, so two journeys will be taken off the card.

 A 7-day unlimited travel Explore Card is also available costing 21 (children aged 4-10 pay 15).
 Unlike the previous 7-day ticket it is valid in Gozo as well as Malta, and is also valid on TD (Tallinja Direct) services and night buses at no extra charge.
 You buy it in advance and swipe the card on each bus journey.You can buy the 12-journey and 7-day tickets from kiosks located at Valletta bus station, Bugibba bus station, Malta International Airport, Sliema Ferries, Mater Dei Hospital, and the Gozo bus terminus at Victoria bus station.
-Some hotels will also be selling the 7-day ticket in due course.
+Some hotels may also be selling the 7-day ticket.
 Penalty fares are payable if you travel without a valid ticket.